Skip to main content Skip to main content

 Source: Davy October 2021.
 The figures in the chart are for illustrative purposes only.

-A defensive approach to investing in cash and bonds may return 1% over the long term (and even less in the short term in the current period of negative interest rates).
+A defensive approach to investing in cash and bonds may return 1% over the long term (and less in the short term in periods of negative interest rates).
 Following this investment approach, you would need €2m in core capital at age 65, in comparison to €1.3m of core capital required if you were to invest in a long-term portfolio, as investment growth will do a lot of the hard work for you.
 This may be a more volatile portfolio but you will likely have time on your side to ride any storms that the markets may bring.

 3. The sooner you start, the better the outcome